-Erin Moran, as we all know, became quite popular through her child role on “Happy Days” as little Joanie Cunningham.
+Erin Moran, as we all know, became quite popular through her child role on Happy Days as little Joanie Cunningham.
 Unlike the majority of most actors and actresses, she began acting at quite an early age.
-Her first exposure to acting was in a commercial for a “bank” (ironically), at the age of five years old.
+Her first exposure to acting was in a commercial for a bank at the age of five years old.

-It was also in the year of 1968 that she made her first film debut with Debbie Reynolds in “How Sweet it is!” which was a comedy.
-Before her popular role in “Happy Days,” she made guest appearances on other shows like the Don Rickles Show, “The Courtship of Eddie’s Father,” “Family Affair,” and a few others.
+It was also in the year of 1968 that she made her first film debut with Debbie Reynolds in How Sweet It Is! which was a comedy.
+Before her popular role in Happy Days, she made guest appearances on other shows like The Don Rickles Show, The Courtship of Eddie’s Father, Family Affair, and a few others.

-The role we all remember her the best in though was her role with the “Happy Days” gang.
-At the age of 13, she was the charming and witty “Shortcake” as Fonzie so lovingly called her and as “Ritchie’s” little sister, who was always protecting her.
-He even tried to protect her from getting her heart broken by “Potsie” who she had a crush on.
+The role we all remember her the best in though was her role with the Happy Days gang.
+At the age of 13, she was the charming and witty “Shortcake” as Fonzie so lovingly called her.
+Her older brother Richie, played by Ron Howard, was always protecting her -- he even tried to protect her from getting her heart broken by his friend Potsie, whom she had a crush on.
 She was mesmerized by Potsie, especially when he was singing to her.
 Potsie very graciously let her down easy though.
-Later, of course, she fell in love with “Chachi,” who was “Fonzie’s” cousin, played by Scott Baio, who all the girls loved in those days.
-Erin Moran and Scott Baio would later have their own show called “Joanie Loves Chachi” and was a good memorable show as well.
+Later, of course, she fell in love with Chachi, who was Fonzie’s cousin, played by Scott Baio, who was a teen heartthrob in those days.
+Erin Moran and Scott Baio would later have their own show called Joanie Loves Chachi that was short-lived, but memorable.

-Erin said in an interview, in later years, that the producers of the Happy Days wanted her to suddenly go from being a child (at the age of 15) on the show to more of a sexier character even asking her to lose weight to go along with the new look.
+As great as Happy Days was, it did not always produce happy results.
+Erin said in an interview, in later years, that the producers of Happy Days wanted her to suddenly go from being a child (at the age of 15) on the show to a sexier character, even asking her to lose weight to go along with the new look.

-She married in 1987 to Rocky Ferguson but was only married for six years.
+After Happy Days, Erin headed down a different road.
+She married in 1987, to Rocky Ferguson, and the pair divorced six years later.
 Reportedly, he was very jealous of her career and did not want anyone to recognize her when they were out and about.